-- Hires, manages, or has an influence on the workload, performance assessment, granting of approvals and / or reward of someone with whom they have a close personal relationship

-- Accepts or performs a Public Official

-role, or has a family member or a close

-personal contact who is a Public Official

-with the ability to take decisions that

-could impact Unilever business

-- Has a close personal interest in the business of competitors or other third parties relevant to Unilever.
-This includes cases where the employee, their family members or a close personal contact:

-- work for or provide any services to competitors or to any other third parties relevant to Unilever's business
+- Hires, manages, or has an influence on the workload, performance assessment, granting of approvals and/or reward of someone with whom they have a close personal relationship - Accepts or performs a Public Official role, or has a family member or a close personal contact who is a Public Official with the ability to take decisions that could impact Unilever business - Has a close personal interest in the business of competitors or other third parties relevant to Unilever.
+This includes cases where the employee, their family members or a close personal contact: - work for or provide any services to competitors or to any other third parties relevant to Unilever's business

-- hold investments other than in publicly traded pension funds, index linked or tracker funds that represent: - Substantial interests in a competitor, State controlled or influenced entity, or any other third party relevant to Unilever business (5% of the net worth of any of these entities) - Any interest in a third party if they, or one of their team, are involved in engaging, monitoring or investigating the third party's performance - Produces, promotes or advises on products or services that could be in direct competition with Unilever.
-This prohibition extends to paid or unpaid engagements to advise on products, services, processes or systems that may be relevant to Unilever. - Allows their non-financial interests such as personal values, beliefs, welfare and political views to take precedence over Unilever's lawful and ethical expectations, affecting their performance or objectivity at work
+- hold investments other than in publicly traded pension funds, index linked or tracker funds that represent: - Substantial interests in a competitor, State controlled or influenced entity, or any other third party relevant to Unilever business (5% of the net worth of any of these entities) - Any interest in a third party if they, or one of their team, are involved in engaging, monitoring or investigating the third party's performance - Allows their non-financial interests such as personal values, beliefs, welfare and political views to take precedence over Unilever's lawful and ethical expectations, affecting their performance or objectivity at work

-• Ensure Unilever is best placed to benefit from potential business opportunities

-- Follow the process outlined here

-to immediately disclose an actual,

-perceived or potential conflict of interest

-to their Business Integrity Officer who

-will determine the best way to manage

-the situation in consultation with the

-employee's Line Manager
+- Ensure Unilever is best placed to benefit from potential business opportunities - Follow the process outlined here to immediately disclose an actual, perceived or potential conflict of interest to their Business Integrity Officer who will determine the best way to manage the situation in consultation with the employee's Line Manager

-- Follow the same process if they are interested in taking up, in a personal capacity, a proposed directorship (or equivalent) of another organisation, whether commercial or not-for-profit, including roles in trade associations and roles for public bodies.
+• Follow the same process if they are interested in taking up, in a personal capacity, a proposed directorship (or equivalent) of another organisation, whether commercial or not-for-profit, including roles in trade associations and roles for public bodies.
 This obligation extends to new joiners that hold directorships and have not disclosed them as part of the recruitment process